joshua-m-steed/chess/notes.md

  - They can input or find a lot using those strings

 **Securing Passwords**
 They hash the passwords and store the key in the new hashedpassword.
 More info to come in next lecture.

+**Logging and Debugging**
+Desirable Characteristics
+- Persistent
+- Immutable
+- Aggregated
+- Accessible
+- Performant

+Benefits
+- Efficient debugging
+- Security
+- Auditing
+- Performance Monitoring

+You can usually output as much of the logging you'd like as memory is cheaper.
+It can help you see the system's path to an issue or user path.

+Level Warnings :: Off, Severe, Warning, Info, Fine, Finer, Finest, All